aiidateam/aiida-core/docs/source/intro/tutorial.rst

             You can export all or part of your data to file with the :ref:`export/import functionality<how-to:data:share>` or you can even serve your data over HTTP(S) using the :ref:`AiiDA REST API <how-to:data:serve>`.

         Sharing your workflows
-            Once you have a working computation workflow, you may also wish to :ref:`package it into a python module <how-to:plugins>` for others to use.
+            Once you have a working computation workflow, you may also wish to :ref:`package it into a python module <how-to:plugins-develop>` for others to use.

     .. dropdown:: Run compute-intensive codes
         :container: